antoniokly/Departures/README.md

 For details: https://docs.expo.io/versions/v34.0.0/introduction/installation/

 ## Testing
-The data fetching, caching and filtering logic is unit tested.
-To run the test, do:
+The data fetching, caching and filtering logic are unit tested.
+Please make sure you run the tests before and after any modifications:

 ```bash
 npm run test